 # Downloading Datasets

-To download all the data, you can use wget (opens new window).
+As an alternative to rclone, you can use wget (opens new window).
 The only real problem with wget is that it does not support multiple concurrent downloads.

 For instance, to download the market orders for a particular year, you can use the following command:

-wget -r -np -nc -nv --domains=data.everef.net -R index.html https://data.everef.net/market-orders/history/2023/
+wget -r -np -N -nv --domains=data.everef.net -R index.html https://data.everef.net/market-orders/history/2023/

 • -r enables recursive retrieval, where wget will examine the HTML and resolve relative links.